skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 In August I was annoyed enough at the project to consider giving it up.
 It was requiring considerable effort to rewrite the AwesomeWM object model in Rust + rlua, even with the ergonomics of the latter.
-As a last ditch attempt I decided to see how quickly I could hack the AwesomeWM binary to work under the (mostly working) `way-cooler` compositor written in C. To my surprise, I deleted 15 lines of code and I had something that was working better than the Rust version
+As a last-ditch attempt I decided to see how quickly I could hack the AwesomeWM binary to work under the (mostly working) `way-cooler` compositor written in C. To my surprise, I deleted 15 lines of code and I had something that was working better than the Rust version